PhilipKroger/SchulteTables/README.md

 # SchulteTables

-Program for working with Schulte tables.
+Program for working with Schulte tables.<br>
 How does it work:
 1) User input
 2) table is generated